craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		- GME-012-3 is a karambit-blade dagger made of an unknown bone-white metallic material, with a tight silk wrapped grip.

-		- GME-012-4 is a diamond-shaped dagger made of an unknown bone-white metallic material and a long wrapped tang that
+		- GME-012-4 is a diamond-shaped dagger made of an unknown bone-white metallic material and a long wrapped tang, acting as the grip, that has an open circle of this metal as its pommel.

-		- GME-012-5
+		- GME-012-5 is a traditional wide-blade dagger made of an unknown bone-white metallic material with a leather-wrapped grip and a small pyramidic pommel.

-		- GME-012-6
+		- GME-012-6 is a thin stilletto dagger made of an unknown bone-white metallic material with an offensive pointed guard, and a leather-wrapped grip.
 ```

 ###### Primalloy Scalemail